 Is the Bristol Fire Department a paid fire department?

 The department is considered a combination department.
-There are 4 full-time career positions.
-The remaining personnel is all volunteers.
+There are 5 full-time career positions.
+The remaining personnel are volunteers.

 How often should home smoke alarms be changed?